christianrowlands/ninja-chat/README.md

 The Ninja Chat app was forked from [Conversations.im](https://conversations.im/) and has been slightly modified.
 Conversations.im is an outstanding app so hats off to Daniel Gultsch! 🍻

-Everyting that follows in this README is from the original Conversations.im repo.

 ## Ninja Chat Build